tobiasbaxter/GARCHVolatilityForecast/README.md

 * **Volatility Model (ARCH/GARCH):** An ARCH(1) and a GARCH(1,1) model are fitted to the residuals of the ARIMA model.
 This two-step approach (ARIMA -> GARCH) allows for the joint modeling of the conditional mean and conditional variance of the returns.
 The summary statistics for both volatility models are displayed.

-* **In-Sample Forecasting & Evaluation:** The dashboard allows the user to perform an in-sample forecast to evaluate the performance of the fitted GARCH(1,1) model.
+* **Forecasting & Evaluation:** The dashboard performs a walk-forward analysis to evaluate the performance of the fitted GARCH(1,1) model.
-    * The user selects a forecast period within the chosen date range.
-    * The data is split into a training and testing set.
+    * The data is split into a training set and a one step ahead forecast is made.
 A new ARIMA-GARCH model is fitted using only the training data.
+    * This is repeated, with the next day added into the training set and another forecast made.
+This is repeated until the end of the data range.
-    * A forecast is generated for the test period and plotted against the observed conditional volatility.
+    * The forecast is plotted against realised volatility; log returns are used as a proxy for this.
-    * Mean Squared Error (MSE) and Mean Absolute Percentage Error (MAPE) are calculated to quantify the forecast's accuracy.
+    * Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) are calculated to quantify the forecast's accuracy.

 ## How to Use the App